 And by we I mean me and her "sewing hand."
 Apparently she has one.

+It also comes in handing during pinning.
 That little hand was glued to me most of the time.
 And she felt the need to push down so that she could really be a help pushing the fabric through the machine.

 When it came to sewing, I got some major flak about the whole right sides together thing.
 She insisted everytime that I was doing it inside out and needed to make it "outside right."
 Everytime.